 Some online or GPS maps may not be accurate in remote areas.

 There is a heightened Tunisian security presence at the borders with Libya and Algeria due to cross border terrorist activity and fighting in Libya.
 Border crossings are sometimes closed temporarily without notice.
 Some violent incidents have occurred.

-The FCO advise against all travel to the Chaambi Mountain National Park area where Tunisian Security Forces continue to conduct security operations.
-Security personnel have been killed and severely wounded in attacks and by booby-trap explosives in this area.
+Tunisian security forces continue to conduct operations.
+Security personnel have been killed and severely wounded in attacks and by booby-trap explosives in these areas.

 Incidents of mugging, pick pocketing, bag-snatching and petty theft occur.
 Take sensible precautions to protect yourself and your belongings.
 Where possible, avoid carrying all your important documents, money and other valuables in the same bag.
 You should remain alert to potential confidence tricks.

-Roads are generally of a reasonable standard although large pot-holes can appear quickly following heavy rain, and most towns and villages have large speed bumps.
+Roads are of a reasonable standard although large potholes can appear quickly following heavy rain, and most towns and villages have large speed bumps.

 You may come across military or police security checks.
 If you do, approach slowly, don’t cross boundaries without permission and be prepared to present photo ID if asked.

 Demonstrations can occasionally affect road travel.